of financial condition and results of operations

 Rewards and recognition

 Our reward mechanism is geared towards recognizing employee achievements.
-We have several recognition programs which encourage individual employees, teams as well as groups.
-Our flagship "Pacesetter Awards program" recognizes individual who exemplify our organizational values such as:
+We have several recognition programs for individual employees, teams as well as groups.
+Our programs recognize, employee contribution in areas such as customer satisfaction, leadership and excellence in their work, creativity and innovation, among others.

 Risks and concerns